The Best Renters Insurance Companies in Seattle

 How much is renters insurance in Seattle?

-The average cost of renters insurance in Seattle is $162 per year, or about $14 per month..
+The average cost of renters insurance in Seattle is $18 per month, or about $212 per year.
+That's $5 per month less than the national average.

 Who has the best renters insurance in Seattle?

-Lemonade has the best renters insurance for most people in Seattle.
-At $5 per month, coverage from Lemonade is extremely affordable and offers reliable customer service, plus a great online experience.
+State Farm has the best renters insurance for most people in Seattle.
+At $10 per month, coverage from State Farm is extremely affordable, and it offers reliable customer service.

 Methodology

-To find the cheapest renters insurance in Seattle, ValuePenguin gathered quotes from six top companies that offer coverage across the Seattle area.
-Renters insurance rates are for a 25-year-old man with no pets who lives on his own.
+To find the cheapest renters insurance in Seattle, ValuePenguin gathered quotes from seven top companies that offer coverage across the Seattle area.
+Renters insurance rates are for a 30-year-old single woman with no pets who lives on her own.

 Rates include the following coverage limits: